redaelkate/AIscraper/README.md

 1. Enter the URL of the webpage you want to scrape.
 2. Specify the fields you want to extract (e.g., `title`, `price`, `description`).
-3. Select the AI model you want to use (e.g., OpenAI GPT, Google Gemini, or Llama).
+3. Select the AI model you want to use (e.g., OpenAI GPT, Google Gemini).
+4. Enter your API key
-4. Click "Scrape" to start the extraction process.
+5. Click "enable scraping" and then "Launch scraper" to start the extraction process.
-5. Download the extracted data in JSON or Excel format.
+6. Download the extracted data in JSON or Excel format.

 ### Additional Notes

 * **Attended Mode**: Use attended mode for interactive scraping, where you can manually guide the scraper through the process.
 * **Pagination**: The scraper supports pagination, allowing you to scrape multiple pages of data seamlessly.
-* **AI Model Selection**: Choose from supported AI models (OpenAI GPT, Google Gemini, or Llama) based on your requirements and budget.
+* **AI Model Selection**: Choose from supported AI models (OpenAI GPT, Google Gemini) based on your requirements and budget.
 * **Token Management**: The application automatically trims large web pages to fit within the AI model's token limits, ensuring efficient processing.
 * **Cost Calculation**: The app calculates the cost of using the AI model based on the number of tokens processed, helping you manage your AI usage budget.